HerrSubset/willy/README.md

 ### Sequencify
 This command transforms data into itemsets or sequences in a format so that [SPMF](http://www.philippe-fournier-viger.com/spmf/) can work with it.
 The input data will need the "TRACE_ID", "TYPE_OMSCHRIJVING" and "TIMESTAMP" attributes.
+The output format has to be provided with the ``-f`` flag.
+Possible values at this point are "itemset" and "sequence".

 As usual, an example:
 ```
-  $ willy sequencify filteredByWilly.csv
+  $ willy sequencify filteredByWilly.csv -f sequence
   [INFO] Putting all them sequences in a dictionary
 ```